aoloe/cpp-introduction-to-programming/introduction-to-programming-with-cpp.md

 - In your `Documents/code` directory you should now have a `hello-world` directory with two files:
   - `hello-world-cbp`: the Code::Blocks project file.
   - `main.cpp`: the main file where you will write your first program very soon.
+- With `File > New > Empty file` create the "readme" file, confirm, that you want it to be added to the project, save it as `README.me` and add it to both the release and debug mode.

+And now, we get to the bones: finally creating your first lines of code.

 ## Your first program